astramieri/oracle-forms/docs/triggers.md

     - You can call these built-ins only from triggers while no internal navigation occurs

 **Note.** Calling a restricted built-in from a navigational trigger compiles successfully but causes a run-time error.

+## Debugging Triggers

+With Forms Builder, you can monitor and debug triggers in several ways:
+- Compiling
+- Running a form with run-time parameter ```debug_message=YES```
+- Invoking the PL/SQL Debugger